ReactFinland/future-frontend-site/content/for-speakers.md

 ## Setting up an installation

-If you have plans to have a physical installation at the conference space, please visit [Dipoli (Otakaari 24, Espoo)](https://maps.app.goo.gl/DVdoeyuVh3qjB7U58), the venue, 26.5 between 12:00 and 18:00 as there will be someone to help you with the setup.
-Another option is to do the setup 27.5 morning between 08:00 and 09:00.
+If you have plans to have a physical installation at the conference space, please visit [Dipoli (Otakaari 24, Espoo)](https://maps.app.goo.gl/DVdoeyuVh3qjB7U58) at a time specified later (TODO).

 ## Giving the talk